hawtio/website/src/docs/get-started.md

 ## Running an executable JAR

-You can startup hawtio on your machine using the hawtio-app executable JAR.
+You can startup Hawtio on your machine using the hawtio-app executable JAR.

 <a class="btn btn-large btn-primary" href="https://oss.sonatype.org/content/repositories/public/io/hawt/hawtio-app/2.0.2/hawtio-app-2.0.2.jar">Download hawtio-app-2.0.2.jar</a>